Mari94k/Credit-Card-Fraud-Detection-with-Isolation-Forest/README.md

 # Credit-Card-Fraud-Detection-with-Isolation-Forest

 Overview

-This project implements fraud detection using Isolation Forest on Kaggle data, emphasizing EDA, modeling, and evaluation.
+This project implements fraud detection using Isolation Forest on Kaggle data, focusing on imbalanced datasets.

 Dataset